evanwill/refine-lessons/chronicling-api.md

 It is a good time to clean up the unnecessary columns.
 Click on the `all` column > `Edit columns` > `Re-order / remove columns`.
 Drag the unnecessary column names to the right side, then click `ok` to remove them.
-With the original columns removed, both `records` and `rows` will read 40.
+With the original columns removed, both `records` and `rows` will read 20.

 ### Parse JSON values

 To complete the data set, it is necessary to parse each newspaper's JSON record into individual columns.
-This is a very common task, as most web APIs return information in JSON format.
+This is a very common task, as many web APIs return information in JSON format.
 Again, GREL's `parseJson()` function make this easy.
 For each JSON key, create a new column from `items`, parse the JSON, and select the key: